General Exam Information

 Additional information regarding Exam Deferrals, Exam Conflicts, the Student Disciplinary Code and other Georgetown Law Policies are available in the Georgetown Law Student Handbook.

 Professor Michael Frisch

 If you are having a technical problem with your computer contact the Law Center's Service Desk (IST), McDonough Hall, Room 152, firstname.lastname@example.org or 202-662-9284.
 You may want to contact your computer manufacturer (e.g. Dell, Apple) or internet service provider (e.g. Comcast, Cox, Verizon).

 NOTE: In the event that you experience technical difficulty in submitting your exam to the Online Exam/Paper Management System, please email a copy of your exam to email@example.com.
 You should expect to receive an automatic receipt response confirming your exam submission.

 If you have a problem with your exam that requires a response from the Registrar during office hours call the main number (202) 662-9220.
-If you have an urgent need to speak to a Registrar after hours because of a serious medical emergency, please call (202) 681-1288.
+If you have an urgent need to speak to a Registrar after hours because of a serious medical or family emergency, please call (202) 681-1288.